musejs/v4-validator/README.md

 validator.validate(function(err) {
     /**
      * this will fail,
-     * because the "meat_selection" field was present in the data,
+     * because the "type_of_meat" field was present in the data,
      * so its conditional rules kicked in.
      */
 });